PrsPrsBK/ffext-manifest-schema/README.md

 MPL-2.0.

 npm package includes json files.
-These contains contents which come from json schema files of comm-central repository.
+These contains contents which come from json schema files of mozilla-central repository.
 Some ones are under 3-Clause BSD License, others are under MPL-2.0 License.
 Both are in `License` directory.